-That’s why the LxD process includes a lot of time getting into the brains of learners: figuring out what their needs are, what motivates them, and how to keep them engaged.
+That’s why the LxD process includes a lot of time getting into the brains of learners: figuring out what their needs are, what motivates them, what are the desired learning outcomes, and how to keep them engaged.
 You might think of instructional design as a top-down approach, whereas Learning Experience design grows from the bottom up, peering at learner objectives through a microscopic lens.

-And good LxD is a big part of employee performance.
-Well-designed digital learning is helping companies retain the best employees; shape employee growth; create a more connected company culture; promote inclusion; increase worker safety – and even increase revenue.
-Think about the revenue potential of a really well-designed sales training program.
+A good LxD is a big part of employee performance.
+Well-designed digital learning is helping companies retain the best employees, shape employee growth; create a more connected company culture; promote inclusion; increase worker safety – and even increase revenue.
+Think about the revenue potential of a well-designed sales training program.

 Great LxD also lets the learner be in control, navigating the course in whatever order they prefer.
 Great LxD also immerses the learner in the learning experience through real-life scenarios and simulations.

 Finally, great LxD meets learners where they are, engaging and motivating different types of learners through a blended learning approach that accommodates learners who prefer face-to-face interaction and learners who want the freedom to learn at their own pace.

 Want to see some learning experience design examples?
 Keep reading.